 Problem Possible Cause - Solution You turned on the power but it doesn't work.
 Battery missing / incorrectly installed.
 Check the battery bay, make sure the battery is present and seated properly (the design of the battery only allows it to go in one way).
 Make sure there's nothing interfering with the battery contacts.
-The battery LED power indicator [ , is blinking orange.
+The battery LED power indicator [III], is blinking orange.
 Low Battery.
 Plug in the DC power source.
 If the computer doesn't start up immediately, turn it off then on again.
 You are losing battery power too quickly.
 The system is using too much power.
 If your OS has a Power Options scheme (see "Power Plans" on page 3 - 5) check its settings.
 You may also be using a peripheral device/USB device that is drawing a lot of power.
 Actual battery operating time is shorter than expected.
 The battery has not been fully discharged before being recharged.
-Make sure the battery is fully discharged and recharge it completely before reusing (see "Battery Information" on page 3 - 17).
+Make sure the battery is fully discharged and recharge it completely before reusing (see pages 3 - 17 to 3 - 21).
 Power Options have been disabled.
 Go to the Control Panel in Windows and re-enable the options.
 A peripheral device/USB device is consuming a lot of power.
 Turn off/remove the unused device to save power.

-Problem Possible Cause - Solution The computer feels too hot.
+Problem Possible Cause - Solution The system will not wake up from a power saving state (Sleep/Hibernate) on network activity (Wake on LAN) even though I have plugged in the powered AC/DC adapter.
+Wake on LAN is supported in AC mode only.
+When the system enters a power saving state the plugged in AC/DC adapter should be connected, and should remain connected, in order to allow the system to wake up on network activity.
+Unplugging the adapter, and then plugging it back in again, will not allow the system to wake up on network activity.
+The computer feels too hot .
 Make sure the computer is properly ventilated and the Vent/Fan intakes are not blocked.
 If this doesn't cool it down, put the system into Hibernate mode or turn it off for an hour.
-Make sure the computer isn't sitting on a thermal surface (see "Overheating" on page 1 - 22).
+Make sure the computer isn't sitting on a thermal surface (see "Overheating" on page 1 - 23/1 - 26).
 Make sure you're using the correct adapter.
 Make sure that your notebook is completely powered off before putting it into a travel bag (or any such container).
 Putting a notebook which is powered on in a travel bag may cause the Vent/Fan intakes to be blocked.
-The system will not wake up from a power saving state (Sleep/Hibernate) on network activity (Wake on LAN) even though I have plugged in the powered AC/DC adapter.
-Wake on LAN is supported in AC mode only.
-When the system enters a power saving state the plugged in AC/DC adapter should be connected, and should remain connected, in order to allow the system to wake up on network activity.
-Unplugging the adapter, and then plugging it back in again, will not allow the system to wake up on network activity.
 When playing a video in Media Player, while using a 4K panel, the counting timer area at the bottom of the screen appears to be cut off slightly.
-The size of text, apps and other items in Settings &gt; System &gt; Display is set to 250% .
+The size of text, apps and other items in Settings > System > Display is set to 250% .
 In this case it is recommended that the setting should be less than 250% .
 When you are playing a game and you use the Windows Key to switch to the desktop an error message, or Blue Screen, occurs.
 This is a DirectX compatibility issue.
 In this case disable DirectX from within the game controls.